-The evaluation of AHP subsidy requests for projects involving service-enriched housing, housing for persons with special needs, housing for the homeless, and other forms of non-traditional rental housing will be completed on a case-by-case basis.
-A 15-year supportive service proforma outlining the source of funds dedicated to program/support delivery and expenses associated with the delivery of these programs is required for projects serving homeless or special needs populations.
+Projects involving service-enriched housing, housing for persons with special needs, and housing for the homeless will complete the supportive services section of the 15-year operating proforma in FHLBI.GIVES.
 The supportive service proforma should relate specifically to the proposed project and should not reflect broader organization or agency income/expenses.
-For projects serving an aging population wherein services are engaged on a pay for service basis by the consumer, a supportive service proforma may not be indicated.
-The Bank may request historical financial statements, fundraising information, historical data relative to special needs population served, and other such information as needed to determine financial feasibility and application commitments.
+Sources of funds and expenses related directly to the supportive service spaces may be reflected in the overall sources and uses of the project.
+The overall supportive service expenses should be reflected in the Total Commercial Development costs portion of the development budget.
+Since AHP cannot pay for supportive service expenses Bank staff will review the funding stack for eligible sources of funds to cover overall supportive service expenses listed.

 For projects that rely on fundraising or equity for development sources, evidence of banked activities held in a separate capital account is required.
 Generally, a minimum of 70% of funding should be demonstrated as committed at time of application and 100% funding achieved by completion of the project.